ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 - Structural motifs (α-helices, RNA stem-loops).
 - Protein structure characteristics

 How can we use these features to steer the generation of a sequence?
-And, is there a better way to visualize these features than language?

 ## Steering Genomic Generation